Study alongside 3,000 scientific, academic and medical minds

 You’ll select your research track at the end of your first semester, then begin three laboratory research rotations in your second semester to find the best match for your faculty mentors.

-All doctoral students are offered a stipend (currently $28,500 in the first year; $30,000 per year thereafter), a full tuition scholarship, paid individual health insurance and paid student fees.
+All doctoral students are offered a stipend (currently $28,500 in the first year; $30,000 per year thereafter), a full tuition scholarship and paid student fees.

 Importantly, this support is guaranteed for the duration of training.
 We also offer additional financial incentives for students who are awarded extramural fellowships.